is now available! Read about the new features and fixes from September.

 You can search for symbols in the current file or workspace to navigate your code more quickly.

 To search for a symbol in the current file, press ⇧⌘O (Windows, Linux Ctrl+Shift+O), then enter the name of the symbol you're looking for.
-A list of potential matches will appear; it is filtered as you type.
-Choose from the list of matches to navigate to its location.
+A list of potential matches appears, which is filtered as you type.
+Choose from the list of matches to navigate to that symbol's location.

 Searching the current file

 To search for a symbol in the current workspace, press ⌘T (Windows, Linux Ctrl+T), then enter the name of the symbol.
-A list of potential matches will appear as before.
-If you choose a match that was found in a file that's not already open, the file will be opened before navigating to the match's location.
+A list of potential matches will appear.
+If the match you choose is located in a file that's not already open, the file will be opened before navigating to the match's location.

 Searching in your workspace

-You can also search for symbols by accessing these commands through the Command Palette.
-Use Quick Open (⌘P (Windows, Linux Ctrl+P)) then enter the '@' command to search the current file, or the '#' command to search the current workspace. ⇧⌘O (Windows, Linux Ctrl+Shift+O) and ⌘T (Windows, Linux Ctrl+T) are just shortcuts for the '@' and '#' commands, so everything works the same.
+You can also search for symbols by accessing these commands through the Command Palette(⇧⌘P (Windows, Linux Ctrl+Shift+P)).
+Use Quick Open (⌘P (Windows, Linux Ctrl+P)), then enter the @ command to search the current file, or the # command to search the current workspace. ⇧⌘O (Windows, Linux Ctrl+Shift+O) and ⌘T (Windows, Linux Ctrl+T) are shortcuts for the @ and # commands.

 Next steps